LuyaTools/skid-hall/README.md

 - Swezy
 Discord-Name: 丂 山 乇 乙 ㄚ 🌺#9646
 Discord-ID: 646255253045379073
-Reason: steals my stuff and names them swezy-tools (https://youtu.be/aBiVbyG7Mpw) and they are prob token grabbers.
+Reason: steals my tool and names them swezy (https://youtu.be/aBiVbyG7Mpw) and they are prob token grabbers.
 Skid-Rating: 2/10
 ```